tlokeshkumar/tlokeshkumar.github.io/_posts/2020-06-14-content-filtering-recommender-systems.md

 {: #Recommendation}
 <a href="#contents"><button>Back to Contents</button></a>

 We will now jump right into building a simple recommender system.
-Our approach as given in [Outline](#Outline) is follows.
+Our approach as given in [Outline](#Outline) is as follows.
 We have a numerical representation of all the documents in our corpus.
 We will use a `similarity metric` that can provide us with how similar the document feature vectors are.
 There are many metrics out there which measure the similarity between two vectors.
-We will use the well known **cosine similarity**.
+We will use the well known metric the **cosine similarity**.

 Cosine similarity of two vectors $\vec{a}$ and $\vec{b}$ is the cosine of the angle made by these vectors.
 From basic linear algebra,